Salty fans, hot Yankees greet Astros in return to Bronx

-In Houston's first visit to the Bronx since their sign-stealing scam was exposed, an error by Astros third baseman Alex Bregman in the sixth inning let New York blow the game open.
+In Houston's first visit to New York since the Astros' sign-stealing scam was exposed, an error by third baseman Alex Bregman in the sixth inning let New York blow the game open.

+“That was intense,” Stanton said.
+“I wouldn’t want to be on the other side of that.
+They brought something heavy.”

+“That was playoff energy, even though we’re not at full capacity," Stanton said.
+"That was fun.
+They brought the noise.”

-Bregman homered in the first inning to momentarily hush those haters, but his miscue in the sixth with the game tied 3-3 doomed Houston.
+Bregman momentarily hush those haters when he homered in the first inning off Domingo Germán, but Bregman's miscue in the sixth with the game tied 3-3 doomed Houston.

 He barehanded DJ LeMahieu's bases-loaded slow roller but skipped his throw past first baseman Yuli Gurriel.
 Three runs scored on the play, the last Rougned Odor, whose left knee slammed into catcher Martín Maldonado's head as he reached the plate.
 Odor appeared to be trying to avoid LeMahieu’s bat, which was lying in the right-handed batter’s box.